Here are the files this media kit.

 Check back at a later date for this media kit.

-Her additional film credits include the Academy Award-nominated foreign film THE SQUARE, from Danish director Ruben Ostlund, which also won the Palme d’Or at the 2017 Cannes Film Festival; the short film TOKYO PROJECT, directed by Richard Shepard and starring opposite Ebon Moss-Bachrach; CHUCK with Liev Schreiber; HIGH-RISE, a film directed by Ben Wheatley also starring Tom Hiddleston, Sienna Miller and Jeremy Irons; TRUTH, with Cate Blanchett and Robert Redford; QUEEN OF EARTH, written and directed by Alex Ross Perry; THE ONE I LOVE, in which she starred with Mark Duplass; LISTEN UP PHILIP, directed by Alex Ross Perry and starring Jason Schwartzman; Walter Salles’s adaptation of the classic Jack Kerouac novel ON THE ROAD, GET HIM TO THE GREEK, THE MISSING, GIRL INTERRUPTED, and VIRGIN, for which she was nominated for an Independent Spirit Award for Best Actress.
+Moss’s film credits include the critical and commercial hit thriller THE INVISIBLE MAN, directed by Leigh Whannell; HER SMELL (Independent Spirit Award and Gotham Award nominations), directed by Alex Ross Perry, which Moss also produced; THE KITCHEN with Melissa McCarthy and Tiffany Haddish; Jordan Peele’s blockbuster hit US, with Lupita Nyong’o; THE SEAGULL, based on the classic Chekov play, directed by Michael Mayer and starring Annette Bening and Saoirse Ronan; the Academy Award-nominated foreign film THE SQUARE, from Danish director Ruben Ostlund, which also won the Palme d’Or at the 2017 Cannes Film Festival; HIGH-RISE, directed by Ben Wheatley also starring Tom Hiddleston; TRUTH, with Cate Blanchett and Robert Redford; QUEEN OF EARTH (which she produced), written and directed by Alex Ross Perry; THE ONE I LOVE, in which she starred with Mark Duplass; LISTEN UP PHILIP, directed by Alex Ross Perry and starring Jason Schwartzman; plus THE OLD MAN AND THE GUN, MAD TO BE NORMAL, TOKYO PROJECT, CHUCK, ON THE ROAD, GET HIM TO THE GREEK, THE MISSING, GIRL INTERRUPTED, and VIRGIN (Independent Spirit Award nomination).

 Moss starred on Broadway in The Heidi Chronicles, a Broadway revival of Wendy Wassterstein’s Pulitzer and Tony Award-winning play, for which Moss’s performance as the title character earned her Tony nomination, Drama League and Outer Critics Circle Award nominations.
 Moss’s additional theater credits include The Children’s Hour in London’s West End opposite Keira Knightley, the Broadway revival of David Mamet’s Speed the Plow opposite William H Macy and her New York theater debut at the Atlantic Theater Company in Franny’s Way.